Tennessee vs. Purdue Music City Bowl NCAA Football Odds, Plays and Insights | December 30, 2021

 Purdue Stats and Trends

-- The Boilermakers have been underdogs by 4.5 points or more four times this year and have covered the spread twice.
+- The Boilermakers have covered the spread twice this season when underdogs by 4.5 points or more (in four chances).

-- Purdue's games this year have hit the over on four of 12 set point totals (33.3%).
+- Purdue's games this year have hit the over in 33.3% of its opportunities (four times in 12 games with a set point total).

-- The Boilermakers average 27.5 points per game, comparable to the 27.5 the Volunteers surrender.
+- The Boilermakers score 27.5 points per game, comparable to the 27.5 the Volunteers surrender.

-- When Purdue puts up more than 27.5 points, it is 6-1 against the spread and 6-1 overall.
+- Purdue is 6-1 against the spread and 6-1 overall in games when it puts up more than 27.5 points.

 - The Boilermakers have turned the ball over 15 times this season, three more turnovers than the Volunteers have forced (12).